alxandru/yolov4_roundabout_traffic/README.md

 # YOLOv4 RoundaboutTraffic Tutorial

-This tutorial shows how to train a YOLOv4 vehicle detector using [Darknet](https://github.com/AlexeyAB/darknet) and the [RoundaboutTraffic](data/README.md) dataset ona a [NVIDIA Jetson Nano 2GB](https://developer.nvidia.com/embedded/jetson-nano-2gb-developer-kit).
+This tutorial shows how to train a YOLOv4 vehicle detector using [Darknet](https://github.com/AlexeyAB/darknet) and the [RoundaboutTraffic](data/README.md) dataset on a [NVIDIA Jetson Nano 2GB](https://developer.nvidia.com/embedded/jetson-nano-2gb-developer-kit).

 ## Table of contents